 (Americans spell it esophagus (without the initial 'o').)

-Reflux is acid, bile or stomach contents moving back up the oesophagus.
+Reflux is anything: acid, bile or stomach contents moving back up the oesophagus.

 Heartburn is pain felt in the oesophagus from refluxing acid.

 Not everyone feels the heartburn; this may be called silent reflux.